Humid subtropical climate: North America

 In North America, humid subtropical climates are found in the American Gulf and lower East Coast states, including Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, and Texas.
 On the Florida peninsula, the humid subtropical climate gives way to the tropical climate of South Florida and the Florida Keys.

-Under Köppen's climate classification, this zone includes locations further north, primarily Virginia, Kentucky, the lower elevations of West Virginia, Maryland, Delaware, Washington, D.C., southeastern and the lower elevations of southwestern Pennsylvania, central and southern portions of New Jersey, and Downstate New York.
+Under Köppen's climate classification, this zone includes locations further north, primarily Virginia, Kentucky, the lower elevations of West Virginia, Maryland, Delaware, Washington, D.C., southeastern Pennsylvania, central and southern portions of New Jersey, and Downstate New York.
 It can also be found in the lower Midwest, primarily in the central and southern portions of Kansas and Missouri and the southern portions of Illinois, Indiana and Ohio.

 In Mexico, there are small areas of Cfa and Cwa climates.
 The climate can be found in small areas scattered around the northeastern part of the country, in proximity to the Gulf of Mexico.
 Other areas where the climate can be found is in the high elevations of Trans-Mexican Volcanic Belt and Sierra Madre Oriental.
 Despite being located at higher elevations, these locations have summers that are too warm to qualify as a subtropical highland climate.
 Guadalajara's climate is a major example of this.

 Outside of isolated sections of Mexico, the southernmost limits of this climate zone in North America lie just north of South Florida and around southern coastal Texas.
 Cities at the southernmost limits, such as Tampa and Orlando and along the Texas coast around Corpus Christi down toward Brownsville generally feature warm weather year-round and minimal temperature differences between seasons.
 In contrast, cities at the northernmost limits of the climate zone such as New York, Philadelphia and Louisville feature hot, humid summers and chilly winters.
 These areas have average winter temperatures at the coldest limit of climates classed as humid subtropical.
 The climate can also be found in small areas scattered around the northeastern part Mexico, in proximity to the Gulf of Mexico.